dorianstipic/Rating-Model-Streamlit-App/README.md

 ### Description and usage
 Once the App is open navigate to the *Data Upload and Information* tab.
 Upload the *Data input example.xlsx* file.

-Any additional information is found inside the App on the *Help* tab.
+Any additional information is found inside the App under the *Help* tab.

 #### Additional link
 The App is deployed on the following [link](https://rating-model-app.streamlit.app/)